-I currently do not have funding for postdocs.
+I currently do not have funding for graduate students and postdocs.
 Please come back to this site when opportunities become available.
-I am happy to help write fellowships such as the USDA postdoctoral fellowships (2020 closed), and L’Oreal Postdoctoral Women in Science fellowship (due Jan 29, 2021) and the Smith Conservation Postdoctoral Fellowship (2020 closed).
+I am happy to help write fellowships such as the USDA postdoctoral fellowships (closed), NSF postdoctoral fellowship (closed), and L’Oreal Postdoctoral Women in Science fellowship (closed) and the Smith Conservation Postdoctoral Fellowship (Sept 24, 2021), and NSF GRFP (October 18, 2021).

 I am currently looking for undergraduate students interested in participating in the following projects during the fall and winter semesters.